Select Page

 (Semester 1)

 The Middle East is the birthplace of three of the world’s great religious traditions—Judaism, Christianity, and Islam.
 It is also a center of conflict, often stemming from religious differences.
-In our shrinking and pluralistic world, having knowledge of religion has become increasingly important in order to be an informed citizen.
-Taking a global and historical view, this course examines the development of each of the Middle Eastern religions, analyzes their connections, and contemplates the source of their tension.
-Students will study each religion on its own terms through class discussion, primary texts, film, and inquiry into the spiritual and religious practices of each tradition.
+In our shrinking and pluralistic world, having knowledge of religion has become increasingly important to be an informed citizen.
+Taking a global and historical view, this course examines the development of each Middle Eastern religion, analyzes their connections, and contemplates the source of their tension.
+Students will study each religion on its own terms through class discussion, primary texts, film, and inquiry into each tradition’s spiritual and religious practices.

 Religions of Asia